shervinsafavi/shervinsafavi.github.io/_pages/publications/publications.md

 permalink: /publications
 title: "Publications"
 excerpt: "List of publications."
-search_omit: true
+search_omit: false
 headline: ""
 layout: single
 author_profile: true
 ---

-Will be filled with a list of publications.
-For now, you can use my google scholar profile.
+Will be filled with a proper list of publications (build with [jekyll-scholar](https://github.com/inukshuk/jekyll-scholar)).
+For now, you can use my [google scholar profile](https://scholar.google.com/citations?user=7UlhWxkAAAAJ&hl=en).